CodingRoy/Socialize/README.md

 ## Installation
 * Clone this repository
 * Change the security file: Socialize/security.php , with your own credentials and databasename.
+* Connect to your sql server and create a database. _default Socialize_
+* Add the necessery tables by copying the code in the tables.sql file or import this file.
-* Move the Socialize/security.php file to ../private , make this directory first!  _or place it somewhere different and change the location in the config.php file_
+* Move the Socialize/security.php file to ../private , make this directory first!  _or place it somewhere different and change the location in the config file_
-* Change the config file: Socialize/config.php , with your own URL and e-mail address
+* Change the config file: Socialize/config.php , with your own URL and e-mail address.
 * To set the SITEKEY and SECRETKEY in the config file you have to create a google reCAPTCHA API: https://www.google.com/recaptcha/admin#list _It is required to have a google account_
-* Create your API keys by registering your domain and copy your "Site key"
+* Create your API keys by registering your domain and copy your "Site key".
-* Replace "Your Site key" in the config file
+* Replace "Your Site key" in the config file.
-* Copy your "Secret Key" from recaptcha and replace "Your Secret key" in the config file ;)
+* Copy your "Secret Key" from recaptcha and replace "Your Secret key" in the config file. ;)

 The website and Recaptcha should now work fine 😄, more info about reCAPTCHA can be found here: https://developers.google.com/recaptcha/